Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach

-In Figure~\ref{fig:shap}, features increasing ESRD risk are highlighted in red, while those reducing risk are in blue.
-For Patient X, factors such as Stage 5 CKD (S5) and a high number of outpatient claims (n\_claims\_DR\_min) elevated the risk, while higher eGFR levels and the absence of certain markers reduced it.
-For Patient Y, lower risk was driven by factors such as younger age, fewer minimum inpatient claims (net\_exp\_O\_min), and lower minimum eGFR values, despite also having a Stage 5 CKD diagnosis (S5).
+For Patient X, elevated risk is driven primarily by Stage 5 CKD (S5) and a high volume of outpatient claims (n\_claims\_DR\_min), while higher eGFR levels and the absence of certain clinical markers mitigate that risk.
+In contrast, Patient Y’s lower risk contribution—despite the same Stage 5 diagnosis—stems from younger age, fewer minimum inpatient claims (net\_exp\_O\_min), and lower minimum eGFR values.

-This variation in key features, even among patients with the same CKD stage, highlights the importance of aiding the identification of individual differences in treatment planning.
-SHAP analysis offers a clear visualization of these factors, enabling healthcare providers to tailor interventions to each patient's unique risk profile, thereby enhancing the effectiveness of clinical care.